LiMaPe/LandingPage/README.md

 -	When a section is active, the corresponding navbar-item will also have an active styling.
 Here a green background will appear for the active section.
 It is done in a similar matter as for the active section styling.

 **Challenge 3.
 Scroll to anchor links**
+- Requirement: Implement a smooth scroll using the native JS methods.
+- I added an on click eventlistener to each li element in the navbar.
+When the event is fired, the function prevents the event default behaviour.
+It then accesses the event target thru the event object.
+It selects the target element and then uses the scrollIntoView() method on this element with the smooth scroll setting, making the page scroll to the target element (section).
--	“The scroll-behavior CSS property sets the behavior for a scrolling box when scrolling is triggered by the navigation or CSSOM scrolling APIs.”
+-	An alternativ solution thru CSS is a great option if you do not wish to add the functionality thru JS.
+“The scroll-behavior CSS property sets the behavior for a scrolling box when scrolling is triggered by the navigation or CSSOM scrolling APIs.”
 (MDN definition)
 The default value makes a jump to the section in the link.
 To make a nice scrolling effect I set the property to: scroll-behavior: smooth;

 **Challenge 4.
 Bonus: Sticky navbar**